toddobryan/turnin/src/test_analysis/resources/apcsp-final.md

 @
 Almost no one uses it.
 @
-B
+The key idea about lossy compression is that "You can compress the size as much as you want, as long as you are willing to give up more and more detail."
+The other answers are true of _lossless_ compression, except the "Almost no one uses it." one, which isn't true of lossy or lossless compression.
-@@Data-10
+@@Data-10,C
 Which of the following is a true statement about copyright and intellectual property?
 @
 When you create something, unless you register it with the copyright office, it is in the public domain.
 @
 The Creative Commons license ensures that other people can not use the licenser's content in their own works.
 @
 It is possible to provide a license that allows people to use content for non-commercial (not money-making) use, but restricts them from using it commercially (to make money).
 @
 Copyright is permanent.
 Once an item is copyrighted, it stays copyrighted forever.
 @
 All the content on YouTube is in the public domain.
 @
-C
+The only one of these that is true is that it is possible to create a license that allows for non-commercial, but not commercial, use.
+This is exactly what the Creative Commons and other open source licenses are for.
+Allowing people to freely use content, subject to the stipulations of the creator.
-@@Data-11
+@@Data-11,E
 A mood-tracking app lets users enter data about how they're feeling.
 For each user report, it includes: user id, timestamp, a rating from 1-10 of their mood, and comments.
 Which of the following can not be determined from the data?
 @
 Which user posts the most reports
 @